 Well, there’s a bunch of reasons why your lease car delivery lead time can vary, and why you might have to hold on to your current car just that little bit longer.

 In the next few sections, we’ll deal with the process of getting approved for a car lease, how long the application takes, and the main factors affecting how long it takes to lease a car.
+However, if you want to know the basics of the car leasing process before you find out how long it takes, then read our handy step-by-step guide on the car leasing process to get you started.

 Is it easy to get approved for a car lease?